williamslab/ped-sim/README.md

 from the input VCF file.
 This VCF must contain phased data for all individuals, with no missing data for any site.
 As most phasers automatically impute missing data, the latter requirement should be easily met.

+The input VCF file can be gzipped, and if it is, ped-sim prints the output VCF in gzipped format.

 If your aim is to simulate only recombination break points and not genotype data, creating an empty file and supplying this as the input VCF file suffices.